Angular Radio & Radio Group Component Overview

 standalone: true,

-imports: [IGX_RADIO_GROUP_DIRECTIVES, FormsModule]
+imports: [IGX_RADIO_GROUP_DIRECTIVES, FormsModule],

 /* or imports: [IgxRadioComponent, IgxRadioGroupDirective, FormsModule] */